 7 This is a technique to reduce airtime by allowing multiple transmitters to transmit RSFs simultaneously to

 8 increase slot efficiency.
+In this case, multiple RSF transmissions per slot’ is limited to only one RSF fragment per responder per slot.
 Support of multiple RSF transmissions in a slot is optional.

 Comment Indices in 15-24-0371-01-04ab-consolidated-comments-draft-1.0: